 It can be hard to control the food temperature when the meat is cooking in the smoker grill, but you can use the bottom or upper damper to release smoke and lower the heat.
 There are smokers that’ll allow you to adjust dampers according to how much airflow you want to release.

 Right after serving, it’s a good idea to clean the grates with a steel brush while the surface is still hot.
-Doing this will give you an easier time to clean and will help in avoiding rust as well.
+Doing this will give you an easier time to clean your grill and will help in avoiding rust as well.